weary-pilgrim/weary-pilgrim/README.md

 - 👋 Hi, I’m @weary-pilgrim
-- 👀 I’m interested in better ways to share and manage images.
+- 👀 I’m interested in creating libraries that make it easier for developers to make stuff.
 - 🌱 I’m currently learning how to use GihHub Actions
 - 💞️ I’m looking to collaborate on, well, nothing right now.
 I'm just kind of getting my feet wet on GitHub
 - 📫 You can reach me by [email](mailto:weary.pilgrim@gmail.com)